SIC Classification Methodology

 - How is this different from keyword matching?

-Keyword-only approaches ignore definition fit and context.
-This methodology uses multiple evidence inputs and structured checks. - Is SICCODE.com an official SIC publisher?
+Keyword-only approaches ignore definition fit, scope boundaries, and business context.
+This methodology uses multiple evidence inputs and structured checks to improve consistency and explainability. - Is SICCODE.com an official SIC publisher?

-SICCODE.com provides a governed reference layer to help interpret and apply SIC codes consistently; it does not replace official publications or program requirements. - How do I find the right SIC code?
+SICCODE.com provides a governed reference layer to help interpret and apply SIC codes consistently.
+It does not replace official publications, agency requirements, or program-specific rules. - How do I find the right SIC code?

-Use the directory to identify candidates, then confirm definitional fit and compare adjacent codes: SIC Code Lookup Directory.
+Use the directory to identify likely candidates, then confirm definition fit and compare adjacent codes on the code page: SIC Code Lookup Directory.